Recipe Ideas for You

 - Soreness of mouth

-- Redness and pain in the skin where EPOGEN® shots were given
+- Redness and pain at the EPOGEN® injection site

 These are not all the possible side effects of EPOGEN®.
 Tell your healthcare provider about any side effects that bother you or do not go away.